Xion/unmatcher/README.rst

     >>> print unmatcher.reverse('(?P<foo>\w+)__(?P=foo)', foo='bar')
     bar__bar

-Note that predefined value is *not* validated against actual subexpression for the capture group.
+Note that a predefined value is *not* validated against actual subexpression for the capture group.